Professional Skill and Knowledge

 - Is a highly trained professional who has completed a five-year university dentistry degree course to obtain a dental qualification.

-- Has worked in various branches of dentistry to gain new skills, and a broad working knowledge and experience of its different fields;
+- Has worked in various branches of dentistry to gain new skills, and has a broad working knowledge and experience of its different fields.

 - Has completed an approved intense three-year full-time university or hospital postgraduate orthodontic training programme to achieve higher qualifications in order to become a specialist in orthodontics.